tone-labs/curator/packages/mantine/README.md

 ### Actions
 Perform operations on multiple selected records:
 - `BulkActions` - UI component for bulk operations with dropdown and "select all" functionality
-- `useTableSelection` - Hook to manage table row selection state
+- `useRecordSelection` - Hook to manage record selection state

 ### Forms
 Pre-built form layouts: